node-modules/coffee/README.md

 ## Usage

-Coffee is useful to test command line in Mocha or other test frammework.
+Coffee is useful for test command line in test frammework (like Mocha).

 ```
 describe('cat', function() {